ronit1996/PingMe/README.md

 # 💬 PingMe

 **PingMe** is a terminal-based chat client written in **C**, designed to allow multiple clients to communicate with each other in real-time over a server.
-It's a simple, low-level messaging application built from the ground up using sockets — perfect for learning about networking, multiplexing, and systems programming.
+It's a simple, low-level messaging application built from the ground up using sockets.

 ---